haggqvist459/AOEM_MGE/README.md

     - [ ] Text sizes across components
     - [ ] Re-use Expandable components across the project
     - [ ] Fix bottom border and padding on Expandable section
-- [ ] Re-do FormDropdown across the project, so that it does not rely on onBlur for updates to Redux
+- [x] Re-do FormDropdown across the project, so that it does not rely on onBlur for updates to Redux
+- [ ] Fix Day Five score calculation

 ### About page:
 - [x] Explain how data is gathered and kept